ton-affiliates/ton-affiliate-marketplace/README.md

   - `userActionOpCode`: The operation code corresponding to the specific user action (e.g., 0 for "user click").
   - `isPremiumUser`: Boolean indicating whether the user involved in the action is a premium user (subscribed) or a regular user.

-#### Campaign Contract
+### Campaign Contract

-The `Campaign` contract offers a set of functions that can be accessed exclusively by the advertiser of the campaign.
-These functions allow the advertiser to manage the campaign details, handle user actions, manage affiliates, and withdraw funds.
+The `Campaign` contract offers a set of functions that can be accessed by the advertiser and the affiliates of the campaign.
+These functions allow the advertiser to manage the campaign details, handle user actions, manage affiliates, and withdraw funds, and for the affiliate it allows registering as an affiliate of the campaign and withdrawing funds according to peformance.

-#### Advertiser Functions
+### Advertiser Functions

 ### 1. AdvertiserSetCampaignDetails
 Sets up campaign details, including CPA rates and affiliate permissions, and initializes the advertiser address.